Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Panniers are certainly the more fashion-forward option.
 They come in a variety of brands, quality and styles.
 Panniers range from easy grab-and-go models that click on and off, to more securely mounted versions.
 They range in purpose from grocery panniers to camping panniers, which also determines the kind of fabric the panniers are made from.

 But are they better than baskets?
+(We compared panniers with backpacks in another post.)

 Advantages of bike panniers